3. Cleaning the workplace

 - taps, kettles, water heaters, fridges, microwaves and cupboards

 - shared equipment like tools, machines, vehicles, pallet trucks and delivery boxes

 - post and goods coming in or being shipped out

-Any adequate cleaning regime should involve deep and periodic cleaning.
+Cleaning regimes could involve deep and periodic cleaning.

 Deep cleaning is a thorough clean of all frequently touched surfaces at least once a day.

 Periodic cleaning is cleaning at different times throughout the day.
 It can include cleaning items immediately after use as well as cleaning surfaces on a regular basis throughout a single day.

 Workstations can be cleared at the end of the day or shift to make cleaning easier.
 Clean workstations in accordance with your cleaning regime.

 As part of their COVID-19 risk assessment,employers who provide accommodation for their workers should determine a suitable cleaning regime.
 For example, considering:

 - bathrooms, toilets and washing facilities